Key messages

 - Ensure safe, high-quality perioperative care is delivered at the right time and right place.

-- Increase transparency of health service perioperative activity for the health services, the community and the Department of Health.
+- Increase the transparency of health service perioperative activity for the health services, the community and the Department of Health.

 - Assist health services and the Department of Health to plan future service delivery based on community needs.